-Responsibility Planning & Development Department Funding Source General Fund Timeform Create capacity for 250 units for high density multi-family development in high resource areas by the end of 2025 and an additional 500 units by December 2027.
-Timeframe Initiate review of zoning standards for missing middle housing in January 2025 and develop and adopt objective zoning and design standards by December 2025.
-Objective Create additional capacity for 750 multi-unit lower-income housing units in high and highest resource areas and support the development of 400 missing middle housing types (e.g., duplexes, triplexes, fourplexes, SB-9 lot splits) in RS zones during the planning period to increase the supply of affordable units throughout the city, thereby increasing access to resources and facilitating housing mobility opportunities for lower-income households.
+Responsibility Planning & Development Department Funding Source General Fund Timeframe Create capacity for 250 units for high density multi-family development in high resource areas by the end of 2025, an additional 500 units by December 2027, and an additional 500 units by December 2031 Initiate review of zoning standards for missing middle housing in January 2025 and develop and adopt objective zoning and design standards by December 2025.
+Modify project approval documents to include AFFH statement and analysis beginning in January of 2025 Objective Create additional capacity for 1,250 multi-unit lower-income housing units in high and highest resource areas.
+Support the development of 400 missing middle housing types (e.g., duplexes, triplexes, fourplexes, SB-9 lot splits) in RS zones during the planning period to increase the supply of affordable units throughout the city, thereby increasing access to resources and facilitating housing mobility opportunities for lower-income households and creating racially and socially inclusive neighborhoods.